All Episodes

 And so it is with the wonderful world of medicine that we live in.

-And I think the I think that Mike, you might be right, you might be on to something that if we did have open source AI that said, Oh, Look, the homeopaths are way better at treating pneumonia than anybody else's.
+You might be onto something that if we did have open source AI that said, oh, look, the homeopaths are way better at treating pneumonia than anybody else is.

-Oh, the homeopaths are way better at treating cancer than anybody else's, then the pendulum would start to swing in that direction, and maybe more money and more resources would be put there.
+Oh, the homeopaths are way better at treating cancer than anybody else is, then the pendulum would start to swing in that direction and maybe more money and more resources would be put there.

 But honestly, God, man, I don't think big pharma is going to go quietly into the night.

-And the thing is, just like you say, if if if our conclusions are really data driven, the data support holistic health, naturopathy, homeopathy, etc.
+And the thing is, just like you say, if our conclusions are really data-driven, the data support holistic health, naturopathy, homeopathy, et cetera.

 It's very clear.

-Uh the data support mind-body medicine, you know, positive placebo effects, etc.
+The data support mind-body medicine, you know, positive placebo effects, et cetera.

 But what this is really going to be a race over is for how long can big pharma suppress reality.